-With more than $900 million in annual research expenditures, the University of Minnesota’s research enterprise continues to grow, driven by greater diversification of funding sources and enhanced public-private partnership.
+With more than $940 million in annual research expenditures, the University of Minnesota’s research enterprise remains robust, driven by greater diversification of funding sources and enhanced public-private partnership.

 The Office of the Vice President for Research tracks key research metrics for the University, including national rankings, proposals and awards, sponsored expenditures, and technology commercialization performance measures.
 Faculty and staff seeking detailed data, including college level statistics from previous years, can access the OVPR Research Reporting Center.

 The U of M consistently ranks among the top 10 of public research universities and remains among an elite group of public institutions in the US.

 Dollar amounts shown in thousands - Source: National Science Foundation’s HERD Survey

 The National Science Foundation’s Higher Education Research and Development (HERD) survey is the primary source of comparative information on research expenditures at US colleges and universities.

 On its Twin Cities campus, the University posted $910.2 million in research expenditures in FY2016.
 (The HERD survey requires the University to report Twin Cities alone.)
 When all U of M campuses are reported together, the total is $939.6 million.

 Proposals & Awards